SCHMIDT History: Steel Stamps

 These stamps featured a single letter or number on each stamp and were often sold in complete sets (A-Z and 0-9).
 Though marking each individual letter and number separately was time consuming, this process was ideal for people who constantly changed the information they were marking.

 There are more modern ways to mark parts today, but these stamps remain a popular method of marking.
-SCHMIDT still manufactures individual and compete sets of letter and figure steel hand stamps today.
+GT SCHMIDT still manufactures individual and compete sets of letter and figure steel hand stamps today.

 Custom Steel Hand Stamps